Immunisation and pregnancy

 Vaccinations you need if you’re planning a pregnancy

-It's recommended you’re up to date with all your immunisations if you’re planning a pregnancy.
-It’s particularly important to know if you’re immune to measles, rubella, and chickenpox because you can't have these immunisations while you’re pregnant, and because of the harm these diseases can cause to you and developing babies.
+It’s recommended you’re up to date with all your immunisations if you’re planning a pregnancy.
+It’s particularly important to know if you’re immune to measles, rubella and chickenpox.
+You cannot have these immunisations when you become pregnant, and they can cause harm to you and your developing baby.